 Please refer to the 2023 ACS Fellows Program Guidelines for full eligibility criteria.

 - Nominees for ACS Fellows must be current members (including retired and emeritus members) of the American Chemical Society in good standing with either a standard or premium membership package.

-- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, ACS Board of Directors, and current ACS staff are not eligible to be nominees.
+- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, and the ACS Board of Directors, as well as current ACS staff, are not eligible to be nominees.

 - Former members or deceased members will not be considered as nominees for ACS Fellows.
 However, if a member dies after his/her name is submitted as a nominee and if that candidate is selected, he/she will be granted the ACS Fellow designation posthumously.

 - Nominees, in past and present circumstances, are expected to employ and require good safety protocols and practices in their laboratories and/or work environments; uphold the highest ethical standards in their laboratories and/or work environments; and otherwise engage in conduct that is consistent with both the objects of the American Chemical Society in Article I Section II of its Constitution and the Chemical Professional's Code of Conduct.
 Nominators must address this in the online nomination form.

 - Nomination for other awards, including national, regional, or local ACS awards, does not disqualify a member from being nominated for ACS Fellow.

 - Primary and secondary nominators must be current members (including retired and emeritus members) of the American Chemical Society in good standing with either a standard or premium membership package.

-- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, ACS Board of Directors, and current ACS staff are not eligible to be primary or secondary nominators.
+- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, and the ACS Board of Directors, as well as current ACS staff, are not eligible to be primary or secondary nominators.